Zihui-Z/Amazon_Recommendation_System/README.md

-# Amazon_Recommendation_System
+# Amazon Recommendation System

 ## Overview
-The **Amazon Recommendation System** is a web-based application that provides personalized product recommendations based on user input and product data.
-It integrates product information such as categories, discounts, and pricing trends to enhance the shopping experience.

-This system was built using **Dash**, **Plotly**, and other Python libraries to deliver an interactive and user-friendly interface.
+The **Amazon Recommendation System** is a web-based application that delivers personalized product recommendations based on user input and product data.
+It integrates product categories, discounts, and pricing trends to enhance the shopping experience.
+The system is built using **Dash**, **Plotly**, and other Python libraries to provide an interactive and user-friendly interface.

 ---

 ## Features
 - **Category-Based Navigation**: Browse products by category and subcategory.
-- **Top Recommendations**: Displays the most relevant products based on popularity and ratings.
+- **Top Recommendations**: Displays the most relevant products based on ratings and popularity.
-- **Discount Search**: Search for products with discounts and visualize price trends.
+- **Discount Search**: Find discounted products and visualize pricing trends.
-- **Interactive Charts**: Plot price comparisons and discount trends for better decision-making.
+- **Interactive Charts**: Compare prices and discount trends with graphical insights.
-- **Responsive Design**: Optimized for both desktop and mobile screens.
+- **Responsive Design**: Optimized for both desktop and mobile devices.

 ---

 ## Setup Instructions

 ### Prerequisites
-Ensure you have the following installed on your system:
+Ensure you have the following installed:
 - Python 3.8+
 - pip (Python package manager)
 - Git